frocher/bnb_app/README.md

 $ polymer build
 ```

 This will create builds of your application in the `build/` directory, optimized to be served in production.
-You can then serve the built versions by giving `polymer serve` a folder to serve from:
+You can then serve the built versions :

 ```
-$ polymer serve build/default
+$ npm start
 ```

 ## Running Tests